 While you have been navigating academia, building your skills, and creating your plan, you have been preparing simultaneously for your career.
 The Cornell Career Services (CCS) Career Development model has three stages—understand yourself, explore options, and take action—and the following resources will provide guidance as you navigate all three stages.

-- Future faculty should meet with their special committee members, and explore workshops from the Center for Teaching Excellence and CU-CIRTL.
+- Future faculty should meet with their special committee members, and explore workshops from the Center for Teaching Innovation and CU-CIRTL.

 - Graduate students seeking postdoctoral positions should meet with Christine Holmes, the Director of Postdoctoral Studies.

 Postdoctoral scholars interested in any career path should meet with Christine Holmes.
 If you are ready to take action toward a career beyond academia and you are a Ph.D. or postdoc in a STEM field, consider getting involved with the BEST Program.